jsonxr/js-challenge-substringsmatch/README.md

 # Description

 Two implementations on how to find the most common prefix when given a list of strings.
+Test of recursion function was implemented by copy/paste of the more straigh forward function.
+Should perform some timings to proove my assertion that it is indeed faster.

 # Install